a-sfrank/macro-tpt/README.md

-Copyright (c) 2022 Anna-Simone Frank and Susanna Röblitz with contributions of Marcus Weber
+Copyright (c) 2022 Anna-Simone Frank and Susanna Röblitz

 If you use this code or parts of it, cite the following reference:

 * Frank, A. S., Larripa, K., Ryu, H. and Röblitz S. (2022).
-Macrophage phenotype transitions in a stochastic gene-regulatory network model. bioarXiv preprint
+Macrophage phenotype transitions in a stochastic gene-regulatory network model. bioRxiv preprint:10.1101/2022.10.21.513139.
+Preprint available at https://biorxiv.org/cgi/content/short/2022.10.21.513139v1

 * Frank, A. S., Sikorski, A., & Röblitz, S. (2022).
-Spectral clustering of Markov chain transition matrices with complex eigenvalues. arXiv preprint arXiv:2206.14537. https://doi.org/10.48550/arXiv.2206.14537
+Spectral clustering of Markov chain transition matrices with complex eigenvalues. arXiv preprint arXiv:2206.14537.
+Preprint available at https://doi.org/10.48550/arXiv.2206.14537.

 * Röblitz, S., & Weber, M. (2013).
 Fuzzy spectral clustering by PCCA+: application to Markov state models and data classification.
 Advances in Data Analysis and Classification, 7(2), 147-179.https://doi.org/10.1007/s11634-013-0134-6

-GPCCA is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+MACRO-TPT is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.